MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova/index.md

 #### cordova-plugin-mfp-push
 The cordova-plugin-mfp-push plug-in provides permissions that are necessary to use push notification from the MobileFirst Server for Android applications.
 Additional setup for using push notification is required.
 For more information about push notification, see the [Push notifications tutorial](../../notifications/push-notifications-overview/).

+#### cordova-plugin-mfp-fips
+The cordova-plugin-mfp-fips plug-in provides FIPS 140-2 support for the Android platform.
+For more information, [see FIPS 140-2 support](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.admin.doc/admin/c_using_FIPS_140-2_support.html?view=kc#c_using_FIPS_140-2_support).

+#### cordova-plugin-mfp-encrypt-utils
+The cordova-plugin-mfp-encrypt-utils plug-in provides iOS OpenSSL frameworks for encryption for Cordova applications with the iOS platform.
+For more information, see [Enabling OpenSSL for Cordova iOS](additional-information).

 **Prerequisites:**

-Make sure that:
-- [Apache Cordova CLI 6.x](https://www.npmjs.com/package/cordova) and MobileFirst CLI are installed on the developer workstation.
+- [Apache Cordova CLI 6.x](https://www.npmjs.com/package/cordova) and MobileFirst CLI installed on the developer workstation.
 - A local or remote instance of MobileFirst Server is running.
-- You have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Cordova development environment](../../setting-up-your-development-environment/cordova-development-environment) tutorials.
+- Read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Cordova development environment](../../setting-up-your-development-environment/cordova-development-environment) tutorials.

 ## Adding the MobileFirst Cordova SDK
 Follow the instructions below to add the MobileFirst Cordova SDK to a new or existing Cordova project, and register it in the MobileFirst Server.